CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 {: file='foobar.optimised.ll'}
 Already, `@qux` has been inlined, `@i` safely simplified to a Boolean, and several registers removed.
 However, where I really want to draw your attention is the **phi node (Φ)** added in `line 12`.
 This functions like a switch statement, conditioned on the *predecessor* block in the control flow. `%2` is set to `42` if we've jumped directly from `line 5` into `%add42`, but `52` should we be routed through `%qux` first.
 A basic block might have any number of phi nodes, but they must always be grouped together at the very top of the code segment (*i.e.* before a single non-phi instruction is called).

 Because they only link a basic block's registers to their predecessors, phi nodes better thought of as calling along the edges of a CFG than within the blocks themselves.<sup>1</sup> They are explicitly fake operations.
 I mean, Kenneth Zadeck, who along with Barry Rosen and Mark Wegman <a href="https://www.cs.wustl.edu/~cytron/cs531/Resources/Papers/valnum.pdf"><strong>proposed SSA in 1988</strong></a>, all but admits choosing the name Φ because it was <a href="https://compilers.cs.uni-saarland.de/ssasem/talks/Kenneth.Zadeck.pdf#page=40"><strong>more publishable</strong></a> than calling them "phony functions" outright!
-Other sources

 Other sources transliterate Φ as the Greek letter *for* phony, but as far as I can tell that's wrong, they're just soundalikes.
 The false etymology is ironic, at least. <sup>Some modern IRs  Φs with <a href="https://github.com/llvm/llvm-project/blob/main/mlir/docs/Dialects/LLVM.md#phi-nodes-and-block-arguments"><strong>block arguments></strong></a>, and the two formalisms are completely equivalent.</sup>

-Phi nodes are uncharacteristically .

-Phi nodes are,

-set to

-Phi nodes are instructions

-Phi nodes are a unique affordance affordance of (more modern representations like MLIR prefer *block parameters*)

-They are

-They are, in a sense, "phony" operations.
-In the original proposal, the name phi was chosen for its alliteration with phoney, though not because they have the same etymology.
-It will never not be ironic to me that other sources get this wrong.

-They are, in a technical sense, "fake" operations, since...

-Ironic.

 ## Link-Time Optimisations (LTO)